danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/getting-started/contents.md

 ## CSS files

-Bootstrap includes a handful of options for including some or all of our compiled CSS.
+Bootstrap Includes a handful of options for including some or all of our compiled CSS.

 <table class="table table-bordered">
   <thead>